YueLin301/yuelin301.github.io/_posts/2023-04-08-Math-Toolbox.md

 ## Optimization

 ### Basics
-The standard form for an optimization problem is the following:
+The standard form for an optimization problem (the primal problem) is the following:

 $$
 \begin{aligned}